kosmonautdnb/WatcomGL/README.md

 https://www.youtube.com/watch?v=vkUwT9U1GzA

 ## TinyGL
 There is a also the TinyGL project.
 Which seems to do the same.
-I don't know anything about it maybe it's rendering is a lot faster, however here is the link:
+I don't know anything about it maybe it's rendering is a lot faster (but they implemented a lot less), however here is the link:
 https://github.com/erysdren/TinyGL.git